v-walker/birDB/README.md

     - Sequelize
     - PostgreSQL
     - Beekeeper
-    - socket.io
+    - Socket.io
     - Git
     - Github

 ## MVP
 - Build a responsive website that allows for personal journaling and sharing of birdwatching details with others.
 - Use PostgreSQL and multiple database tables for data management.
-- Use APIs to pull random bird images and scientific names for birds to be entered into the database.
+- Use Cloudinary API for image upload and storage.
 - Use EJS and partials for templating.
 - Implement chat functionality using socket.io.
+- Implement search functionality to search posts by common name and scientific name of birds.

 ![Main Page](public/img/Screen-Shot-2021-11-09-at-10.53.39-AM.png)

 ## Stretch Goals
+- Implement search functionality for querying usernames and locations.
+- Implement admin dashboard.
 - Use GoogleMaps or another mapping API to display location data.
 - Add in travel options for planning birdwatching outings.